hergott/ai-words-assistant/README.md

 6. Install Python libraries into the new virtual environment: `pip install -r /app/requirements.txt`

+7. Navigate to the app directory: `cd /app`

-7. Run the main file: `python /app/AIWordsAssistantApp.py`
+8. Run the main file: `/path/to/new/virtual/environment/Scripts/python.exe AIWordsAssistantApp.py`

 ## How This Application Can Help with Word Recall